reactjs/react-router-tutorial/lessons/03-navigating-with-link/README.md

 identical to the `<a/>` tag you're used to except that its aware of the `Router` it was rendered in.

-Lets create some navigation in our `App` component.
+Let's create some navigation in our `App` component.

 ```js
 // modules/App.js